JDongian/neobot/README.md

 Automated neopets income generation!

-Currently the only thing that works is Freebies.harvest, but it works well and should be cross platform!
+Currently the only thing that works is Linux.Freebies.harvest, but it works well and should be cross platform!
+Just run harvest.py, a frontend-ish for DailyFreebies.py.

 I've scrapped any progress in Windows in favor of Linux development.
-I will work again on Windows using pywin32 when I have a few flash games in Linux working.
+Windows word using pywin32 will when I have a few flash games in Linux working.
+I'm too dumb to figure out how to do the relative imports for my Linux.Robots, so this may take a while.

 Have fun with this!

-####Dependanices
+##Dependanices
 In order of importance:
 * python2.7
 * python-requests